 Central Coast Council is continuing to improve accessibility to its services and facilities for people with a disability so that all residents and visitors can enjoy the local environment and activities.
 Find out what help is available and a useful list of organisations who can further assist.

-Central Coast Council has developed a new Disability Inclusion Action Plan which details the strategies and actions Council will implement over the four years until 2021 to enable people with disabilities to better access mainstream services, facilities and open spaces.
+Central Coast Council developed a Disability Inclusion Action Plan which details the strategies and actions Council is implementing over four years until 2021 to enable people with disabilities to better access mainstream services, facilities and open spaces.
 The plan is reviewed and monitored and reported on annually.

 There is also an Easy English version of the Disability Inclusion Action Plan.